pid1/usesthis/README.md

 ## Reading

-When not physical media, I use a [Kindle Scribe](https://www.amazon.com/Introducing-Kindle-Scribe-the-first-Kindle-for-reading-and-writing/dp/B09BS26B8B) for all my reading.
+When not physical media, I use a [Kindle Scribe](https://www.amazon.com/Amazon-Kindle-Scribe/dp/B0CZ9VFQ2P?th=1) or [Kindle Paperwhite](https://www.amazon.com/All-new-Amazon-Kindle-Paperwhite-glare-free/dp/B0CFPJYX7P) for all my reading.
 I find e-ink to be significantly more comfortable than any other display surface for long-term reading.
-I convert sufficiently long media to an e-reader compatible format using [Calibre](https://calibre-ebook.com).
+I convert long media to an e-reader compatible format using [Calibre](https://calibre-ebook.com).

+## IRL

+I use [GoRuck](https://www.goruck.com/) bags for carrying my gear.
+I wear [Xero](https://xeroshoes.com/) shoes.
+I write using a [Fisher AG7](https://www.spacepen.com/shop-space-pens/style/astronaut-series/ag7-original-astronaut-space-pen).